W7k-J/W7k-J.github.io/w7kTools/Leveler11.md

 ## Short Video

-For an introduction to Drafter, please watch the short version below.
+For an introduction to new functions, please watch the short version below.
 You can also show it to your boss to convince them to buy this this tool 😉

 <div>
   <div style="position:relative;padding-top:56.25%;">
-    <iframe src="https://www.youtube.com/embed/oo51oaNXY9A?si=OhEGN8hiWTKWNEPd" frameborder="0" allowfullscreen
+    <iframe src="https://www.youtube.com/embed/-iZori9UYBk?si=f7p6dpEj6ZBUOyti" frameborder="0" allowfullscreen
       style="position:absolute;top:0;left:0;width:100%;height:100%;"></iframe>
   </div>
 </div>